 In light of increasing community responsibility for the budget it is our view that there are still further transparency enhancements that need be implemented going forward so that we may properly discharge our new responsibilities in an informed fashion.
 As such it would be extremely helpful if in future years ICANN would provide:

-A comparative spreadsheet listing line item amounts budgeted not only for the coming year but also for the current fiscal year's budget, along with enumeration of the percentage difference in funding for particular line items between years,
+A comparative spreadsheet listing line item amounts budgeted not only for the coming year, but also for the current fiscal year's budget as well as executed funds to date and/or projected, along with enumeration of the percentage difference in funding for particular line items between budget years,

-Expenditure breakdowns of particular ICANN divisions, if available (for example, one place to find the total budgeted amount for ICANN Legal across all mission areas),
+Expenditure breakdowns of particular ICANN divisions, so as to have a better understanding of all expenditures related to the policy process, which may be part of other areas (for example, one place to find the total budgeted amount for ICANN Legal across all mission areas),

 Concrete examples of budgeted items and more granularities letting the community know where and how funds are being spent in specific terms.
 For example, ICANN funded a portion of the Institute of Internet Diplomacy at the University of Southern California.
 It is not clear where that expenditure would appear in the budget.